 I hold a Masters in Social Work from Metropolitan State University of Denver and is a licensed social worker (LSW.0009922124).
 I am an active member of the National Association of Social Workers (NASW) and its Colorado chapter (NASW-CO).

-I am a registered psychotherapist (NLC.0107688) and offer a trauma-informed, attachment-based approach to individual, family and groups, drawing from over 10 years of previous clinical psychotherapy training and experience.
+I am a psychotherapist and offer a trauma-informed, attachment-based approach to individual, family and groups, drawing from over 10 years of previous clinical psychotherapy training and experience.